 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
 At the provincial level, 45% of lecturing staff have less than a degree / higher diploma and are thus underqualified.
-In this college, 39% are at this level.
-This makes the level of qualification in the college 6% better than it is on average in the province and 18% better than it is on average nationally.
-Overall, 10% more of the lecturing staff in Western Cape colleges have a degree / higher diploma than is the case at national level, which suggests that there has been a rise in the qualification level of staff in Western Cape colleges.
+In this college, 60% are at this level.
+While the rest of the province performs on average almost 10% better than the rest of the country, Northlink falls below both national and provincial standards with regard to the formal qualification level of its lecturers.